Meet the 2018 Crew!

 Natalie works with the bees to grow and bunch the most amazing bouquets for markets, wholesale and select events.
 Natalie comes from Princeton, New Jersey with a background in dairy farming.
 Because the flowers are beautiful and they don't need milking twice a day she is happiest among them picking each stem by hand.
 Natalie and her husband Josh own the land of Roots to River Farm in Solebury.
 They aim to be good stewards of the property and have grand plans for vision of the farm.

-Phoenyx has been with Roots since August of 2016 and is so excited to experience their first full season.
+Phoenyx has been with Roots since August of 2016.
 Whether it be harvesting, doing tractor work, tending the till at market, or discussing soil ecology, Phoenyx is fascinated by all aspects of farming and its transformative effects on the land and its peoples.
 After having volunteered on several local farms and two years spent as produce manager of a natural foods market, Phoenyx decided that they wanted to get to the source of sustainable food production and be a part of the local organic agriculture movement.
 Phoenyx views food as something which addresses a myriad of topics, but believes that its ability to establish communal connectivity and a sense of place are some of its most rewarding aspects.
 When not on the farm, Phoenyx likes spending time in forests, going to punk shows, making music, and nerding out over plants, crystals, and delicious vegan food.

 Jade Greene has been a Roots to River CSA member since their first year and is thrilled to be a behind the scenes part of the farm, which allows her to utilize her unnatural passion for excel.
 Jade has an Environmental Science B.S. from Penn State and loves all things science.
 She also loves to read, forage wild plants, crochet, cook vegetarian delights, and take forested adventures.
 Jade gets her R2R work done while Kaia, her infant daughter, naps.